-The Company has elected the fair value option to record its investments in MSRs in order to provide users of the consolidated financial statements with better information regarding the effects of prepayment risk and other market factors on the MSRs.
+The Company has elected the fair value option to record its investments in MSRs in order to provide users of our consolidated financial statements with better information regarding the effects of prepayment risk and other market factors on the MSRs.
 Under this election, the Company records a valuation adjustment on its investments in MSRs on a quarterly basis to recognize the changes in fair value in net income as described below.
 The Company's MSRs represent the right to service mortgage loans.
 As an owner and manager of MSRs, the Company may be obligated to fund advances of principal and interest payments due to third-party owners of the loans, but not yet received from the individual borrowers.
 These advances are reported as servicing advances within the "Receivables and other assets" line item on the consolidated balance sheets.
-MSRs are reported at fair value on the consolidated balance sheets.
 Although transactions in MSRs are observable in the marketplace, the valuation includes unobservable market data inputs (prepayment speeds, delinquency levels, costs to service and discount rates).
 Changes in the fair value of MSRs as well as servicing fee income and servicing expenses are reported on the consolidated statements of income.
-In determining the valuation of MSRs, management used internally developed models that are primarily based on observable market-based inputs but which also include unobservable market data inputs.
-See "Item 8.
-Consolidated Financial Statements - Note 9-Fair Value.".
+In determining the valuation of MSRs, management uses internally developed models that are primarily based on observable market-based inputs but which also include unobservable market data inputs.
+For additional information on our fair value methodology, see "Item 8.
+Consolidated Financial Statements and Supplementary Data-Note 9.
+Fair Value."